burcukcm/burcukcm/README.md

 ### Hi there 👋
 I am Burcu.
-I'm computer engineering student .
+I'm computer engineering student . [gmail]: mailto:demiribrahimtalha@gmail.com

 <!--
 **burcukcm/burcukcm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.